Prior sample size extensions for assessing prior impact and prior--likelihood discordance: Theoretical Underpinning

 for some fixed constant $\Delta\in \mbR.$ \end{assumption}

-As we shall see in the Appendix, the two assumptions above play a critical role in establishing an asymptotic expression for the relative prior size $M(k)/k$.
-The next assumption is of a technical nature to ensure that our asymptotic expression is unique.
-This assumption holds trivially in virtually all applications, but nevertheless we need it to eliminate pathological cases where properties hold in probability, as assumed in (\ref{e:conj}), fail to hold almost surely, as required by Assumption~\ref{a3}, though for practical purposes, this difference is almost immaterial.
+As shown shortly, the two assumptions above play a critical role in establishing an asymptotic expression for $R(k) = M(k)/k$.
+The next assumption is of a technical nature to ensure that our asymptotic expression is unique, and it holds trivially in virtually all applications.
+Nevertheless it is needed for eliminating pathological cases where properties that hold in probability, as in (\ref{e:conj}), fail to hold almost surely, as required by Assumption~\ref{a3}; for practical purposes, this difference is almost immaterial.

-\begin{assumption} We assume (i) both $\hat U_{\pi,\theta_0}(I)$ and $\hat U_{\pi_b,\theta_0}(I)$ converge almost surely to zero as $I\rightarrow\infty$, and (ii) for any finite stopping time $\hat I$, $\hat U_{\pi_b,\theta_0}(\hat I)>0$, almost surely. \end{assumption}
+\begin{assumption} We assume (i) both $\hat U_{\pi,\hat\theta_n}(I)$ and $\hat U_{\pi_b,\hat\theta_n}(I)$ converge almost surely to zero as $I\rightarrow\infty$, and (ii) for any finite stopping time $\hat I$, $\hat U_{\pi_b,\hat\theta_n}(\hat I)>0$, almost surely. \end{assumption}